GrassHopper1977/CHERIoT_Experiments/README.md

 11. Next you will need to setup the IDE to program the device.

 # Installing Development Environment on Windows
 I'm not ashamed to admit that I use Visual Studio Code on Windows as my preferred IDE (I just have too many other programs on there to be constantly switching back and forth with Linux).
 There are some user guides for setting up the Sonata Board and the IDE but they don't all appear to be updated.
 I'm just documenting everything here so that I don't forget it for next time.
+Sadly, it's not as easy as cloning from Visual Studio Code as that doesn't work, instead we have to clone from Windows Subsystem for Linux.

 ## Sources of help and information
 1. [Getting started with the Sonata board](https://lowrisc.github.io/sonata-system/doc/guide/index.html) This is the main documentation for the Sonata board and should be kept up to date.